-EVALUATION OF STATE COMPLIANCE WITH NEW FEDERAL REGULATIONS
+SYSTEMIC ANALYSIS OF STATE COMPLIANCE

+WITH NEW FEDERAL REGULATIONS

 To evaluate compliance with federal requirements for home and community-based settings, SDS undertook a comprehensive review of its service philosophy and state regulations, and a project to assess the characteristics of settings in Alaska.
-The project sought to identify non-compliant settings through an internal review of certified providers and a review performed by the providers themselves.
-SDS made in-person site visits to review providers with possibly isolating settings and to review supported employment workplaces.
+The project sought to initially identify non-compliant settings through an internal review of certified providers and a voluntary review performed by the providers themselves.
+SDS also made in-person site visits to review internally-identified providers with possibly isolating settings and to review supported employment workplaces.